Group photo of CN Lab members

 ostanoi@sas.upenn.edu

-Ovidia Stanoi (she/her) is a postdoctoral researcher in the lab and the Climate Action and Resiliency Postdoctoral Fellow at PCSSM and APPC.
+Ovidia Stanoi (she/her) is a Civic Science Fellow in the lab and the Climate Action and Resiliency Postdoctoral Fellow at PCSSM and APPC.
 Her research is twofold.
 First, she studies how people regulate their emotions, perceptions, and behaviors to build social connections and to achieve their social goals.
 Second, she examines the neural, behavioral, and network mechanisms through which social relationships impact wellbeing and health.
 Across all her studies, she capitalizes on the heterogeneity typical of psychology samples to understand when and for whom certain relationships emerge.
 In her work, Ovidia uses both laboratory and in-the-wild studies that leverage recently developed techniques in functional MRI, experience-sampling, multilevel modeling, and social network methods.
 As a postdoctoral fellow at UPenn, she will apply her research to the study of climate communication, action, and resilience in collaboration with Dr. Michael Mann in PCSSM.
 Before joining UPenn, Ovidia completed a Ph.D. in Psychology at Columbia University in the SCAN Lab with Dr. Kevin Ochsner, a M.A. in Clinical Psychology at Teachers College, Columbia University in the Loss, Trauma and Emotion Lab with Dr. George Bonanno, and a B.A. in International Relations at Brown University.

 Graduate Students